Alfredo Lim: Presidential run and DILG Secretary (1998–2001)

 Lim ran a failed bid for the presidency as the Liberal Party nominee in the 1998 election, garnering only 8.7% of the vote and finishing fifth in a field of eleven candidates.

 In January 2000, his rival in the presidential election, President Joseph Estrada, appointed him as Secretary of the Interior and Local Government.
 His stint was cut short when Estrada was ousted during the second EDSA Revolution the following year.

 2001 mayoral elections

-Lim ran against incumbent Mayor Lito Atienza, his former ally and vice mayor, in 2001.
-However, he lost to Atienza by almost 80,000 votes.
+Lim sought a comeback for mayor of Manila in 2001.
+However, he lost to incumbent Mayor Lito Atienza, his former ally and vice mayor.

 Senator (2004–2007)

-Lim was elected Senator in the 2004 election under PMP and the banner of the Koalisyon ng Nagkakaisang Pilipino (KNP).
+Lim was elected to a six-year term as Senator in the 2004 election under PMP and the banner of the Koalisyon ng Nagkakaisang Pilipino (KNP).
 As a senator, Lim introduced legislation to bring back mandatory ROTC, but this bill did not receive any co-sponsors.